Miruku-app/Docs/tools-and-utilities/automoderator.md

 As we can see, there is only one option for this rule if we take out ignored roles / channels and violations.
 This is **Mention threshold -** which is how many mentions a user would need to mention _in a single message_ for this ruleset to be triggered.&#x20;

 {% hint style="danger" %}
 This ruleset will not trigger if you mention the _same_ person, only if you mention different people.
-For example, if we had the threshold as `2` and we mentioned `Jonas747` twice, it would not trigger.
-However, if we mentioned `Jonas747` _and_  `YAGPDB`, it would trigger.
+For example, if we had the threshold as `2` and we mentioned `Tony` twice, it would not trigger.
+However, if we mentioned `Tony` _and_  `Miruku`, it would trigger.
 {% endhint %}

 ### Server invites